Takumi Kanaya betting profile: Sony Open in Hawaii - PGA TOUR

 Kanaya's recent performances

-- Kanaya has finished in the top five twice and in the top 10 three times over his last ten appearances.
+- Kanaya has finished in the top 10 three times and in the top five twice over his last ten appearances.

 - He had his best finish at the Butterfield Bermuda Championship, where he finished tied for third with a score of 10-under.